-(4WD) (if so equipped)
+USING FOUR WHEEL DRIVE (4WD) (if so equipped)

 - For 4WD equipped vehicles, do not attempt to raise two wheels off the ground and shift the transmission to any drive or reverse position with the engine running.
-Doing so may result in drivetrain damage or unexpected vehicle movement which could result in serious vehicle damage or personal injury. - Do not attempt to test a 4WD equipped vehicle on a 2-wheel dynamometer (such as the dynamometers used by some states for emissions testing), or similar equipment even if the other two wheels are raised off the ground.
+Doing so may result in drivetrain damage or unexpected vehicle movement which could result in serious vehicle damage or personal iniurv. - Do not attempt to test a 4WD equipped vehicle on a 2-wheel dynamometer, or similar equipment even if the other two wheels are raised off the ground.
 Make sure you inform test facility personnel that your vehicle is equipped with 4WD before it is placed on a dynamometer.
 Using the wrong test equipment may result in drivetrain damage or unexpected vehicle movement which could result in serious vehicle damage or personal injury.